Wing welcomes first full-time first sergeant

 |0

-This work, Wing welcomes first full-time first sergeant, by MSgt Patrick O'Reilly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wing welcomes first full-time first sergeant, by Stacy Vaughn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT